EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 ## Intro

-In this part, we jump straight back to our challenges api endpoint where we will add a way to a user to fetch all his own challenges.
+In this part, we jump straight back to our challenges API endpoint where we will add a way to a user to fetch all his own challenges.
 Also would be nice if the user can update and delete an own challenge.

 ## Get /api/me/challenges